 Majorca Holidays and Travel Guide

-The Sanctuary of Lluch, the most important place on the island for pilgrimage, because there is to be found the Virgen de Lluch (Patron Saint of Mallorca) can be found here.
+The Sanctuary of Lluch, the most important place on the island for pilgrimage.
+The Virgen de Lluch (Patron Saint of Mallorca) can be found here.

 The Son Sant Joan international airport , located 8 km from Palma de Mallorca, is the main gateway to the island.
-There is a wide range of direct flights from many European cities, especially from Germany and the UK.
+There are a wide range of direct flights from many European cities, especially from Germany and the UK.

 The Plaza de Espana in Palma is connected to all towns and resorts on the island through a bus network that also connects you to the airport, the beach or the University.

 In this same square there is a line of trains to Inca, Manacor and Sa Pobla.
 There is an electric train, running since 1912 which takes you through the Sierra de Tramuntana mountains from Palma to Soller.

 A perfect holiday Island destination